Michael-Gibbons/OSB/docs/quickstart.md

 This template uses [logtail](https://betterstack.com/logtail) to handle production logging.
 Most applications should fall under the free tier.
 Once the app goes to production you will likely want a longer retention storage time for your logs, which is not free, but Logtail's prices are very reasonable.

+?> The logtail source token is optional during development, but if the NODE_ENV is set to `production` an error will be thrown if you do not have it.

 # Installation

+## From Scratch

 To create a new shopify app using this template, in your projects folder (no need to create a new directory, it is done for you), run the command: